 Let’s make it a date

 The beauty of fundraisers is the act of people coming together to reach a common goal.
 What better way to bring people together than with a birthday or other special date?
-With the ideas we’ve outlined here and the resources we’ve provided, your birthday crowdfunding campaign will be well on its way.
-Get the party started by starting your free campaign.
+With the ideas we’ve outlined here and the resources we’ve provided, your birthday crowdfunding fundraiser will be well on its way.
+Get the party started by starting your free fundraiser.